Cuban dissident Yunior Garcia in Spain after failed demo

 Garcia also saw his plans to protest solo in Havana on Sunday blocked by the authorities, and on Monday he was prevented from leaving his house by state security agents.

-"I know that they are going to do everything possible to prevent me from being there.
-Of course, they are going to try to arrest me.
-They will maybe set up surveillance outside my home to keep me from leaving," he said during an interview with AFP in Cuba last month.
+"We have arrived in Spain, alive, healthy and with our ideas intact.
+We have many people to thank," he wrote on his Facebook page.

-As of Wednesday, reporters have been unable to contact him and he has not posted on social media.
+"I have been without communication for several days and I need to update myself on the situation of other members of the Archipelago.
+Very soon we will discuss our odyssey."

-Archipelago planned Monday's protest after being galvanised by unprecedented country-wide spontaneous demonstrations that broke out in July.
+Archipelago planned Monday's protest after being galvanised by unprecedented spontaneous nationwide demonstrations that broke out in July.

 The rallies were fuelled by growing anger at economic hardship and demands for "freedom," but a crackdown by security forces left one person dead, dozens injured and 1,270 arrested in a country where displays of public discontent are rare and risky.